nickjlb/blog/content/posts/reset.md

 ---
-title: "Finding the Keys to Happiness and Forgetting Where You Placed Them."
+title: "The Keys to Happiness and Forgetting Where You Placed Them."
 date: 2023-07-11T20:47:03-07:00
 draft: false
 type: "post"